IgniteUI/indigo-design-docfx/en/components/tabs.md

 > [!Note]
 > Tab content is not rendered with “height: 100%” so it will not fill the entire page.
 It will only use the space required by the content.

+This section describes some important overrides and how they affect code generation.

 ### Event Property

 When supplied the `🕹️Event` property is used to create a method in the component TypeScript and add an `onTabItemSelected` signature in the HTML.
 When supplied the event must be specified using the curly braces format: `{onEventName}`.